iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Topological Basics for Optimizations.md

+For a brief introduction of Topology that doesn't touch on optimizations, see [[Topological Spaces]].

 In fact, we need a bit of topology to get identify the type of functions that can fit with first order optimizations.
 [[Linear Algebra Basics for Optimization]]